Ron Bouchard

 Ronald Rodgers Bouchard (November 23, 1948 – December 10, 2015) was an American NASCAR driver who was the 1981 NASCAR Winston Cup Rookie of the Year.
 His brother Ken Bouchard was the 1988 NASCAR Winston Cup Rookie of the Year.
-His father-in-law, Ed Flemke Sr., and brother-in-law, Ed Flemke Jr., were also NASCAR Modified racers.
+His father-in-law, Ed Flemke, and brother-in-law, Ed Flemke Jr., were also NASCAR Modified racers.

 Local driving career

-Ron Bouchard began racing career at Brookline Speedway as a substitute driver in 1963 by replacing the ill driver for his father's car.
-After high school he began racing in his father's car, and he rapidly moved up the ranks to late models at Seekonk Speedway.
+Bouchard began racing career at Brookline Speedway as a substitute driver in 1963 by replacing the ill driver for his father's car.
+After high school, he began racing in his father's car, and he rapidly moved up the ranks to late models at Seekonk Speedway.
 He claimed five consecutive track championships from 1967 to 1971.
 He began racing at other local tracks in the Camaro, and he was noticed by Bob Johnson.

 Johnson quickly put Bouchard in his modified car at the famous Stafford Speedway, and he won his first of his 35 career victories at Stafford in April 1972.
 He won the 1973 and 1979 track modified championships.
 Bouchard also drove for car owners Bob Judkins (No. 2x, grandfather of RFK Racing driver Ryan Preece) and also Len Boehler (No. 3), where he won numerous races at Stafford Speedway, Thompson Speedway, Seekonk Speedway, Waterford Speedbowl and Westboro Speedway.
 One of Bouchard's biggest modified victories came at Thompson Speedway driving Dick Armstrong's No. 1 in the Thompson 300 in 1980.

-Bouchard was also a notable rival of fellow New Englander, Geoffrey Bodine, whom he beat several times for modified victories and vice versa.
+Bouchard was also a notable rival of fellow New Englander, Geoff Bodine, whom he beat several times for modified victories and vice versa.
 Bodine also beat Bouchard in the NASCAR race at Martinsville in 1984.
 In spite of their rivalry, however, Bodine recommended Bouchard when Hendrick Motorsports began their Busch Series program later in 1984, allowing Bouchard to drive one race for the team.